Air transport supports 12.2 million jobs and $823 billion in GDP in Europe.

-- 533,000 of those people (21% of the total) were in jobs for airlines or handling agents (for example, flight crew, check-in staff, maintenance crew, reservations and head office staff).
+- 519,000 of them (20% of the total) were employed by airlines or handling agents as, for example, flight crew, check-in staff, maintenance crew, or head office staff;

 - 166,000 (6.5%) had jobs with airport operators in, for example, airport management, maintenance, and security;

 - 1.5 million (57.5%) worked on-site in airports at, for example, retail outlets, restaurants, and hotels;

 - 341,000 (13%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and